elymsyr/auv_control_system/README.md

     conda run -n mp_test bash -c "python ../connection/comm.py"
     ```

+---

+## Using the LLM Agent

+The LLM Agent module (`agent/llm_agent.py`) enables natural language mission planning and autonomous configuration generation.

+- **Status:**
+  The LLM Agent integration is currently under development and not yet finalized.
+Features and API may change.

+- **Setup:**
+  - Ensure you have a Hugging Face API token and set it as `HF_TOKEN` in your environment.
+  - Install Python dependencies:
+    ```sh
+    pip install pydantic requests python-dotenv
+    ```
+- **Run the agent:**
+  - See `agent/main.py` for example usage.
+  - The agent processes sensor data and user commands, returning a structured configuration for the vehicle.

+---

+**Note:**
+The LLM Agent is still in progress.
+Expect frequent updates and changes as development continues.

+---

 ## Troubleshooting

-- **CUDA errors**: Ensure your GPU and driver are compatible with your CUDA toolkit version.
+- **CUDA errors:** Ensure your GPU and driver are compatible with your CUDA toolkit version.
 - **See [NVIDIA CUDA GPUs](https://developer.nvidia.com/cuda-gpus) for compatibility.**
+- **LLM Agent errors:** Check API token, network connectivity, and Python dependencies.

+---

 ## License
 [GNU GENERAL PUBLIC LICENSE](LICENSE)